Smart-Robotic-Viticulture/MaskStomata/README.md

         |--...jpg
     |--results
 ```
 Instructions on ```inference_stomata.ipynb``` provide guidance on setting-up and running the code in Google's Colab environment.
-The procedure is similar if the code is set-up in a local machine or a cloud computing instance.
+The same procedure applies if the code is set-up in a local machine or a cloud computing instance.

 The code will generate results for the images contained in the ```test``` folder, and will save the data in the ```results``` folder.
 All output images along with a ```results.csv``` file (which contains all metrics) will be saved in this folder.

 ### 2. Fine tuning the default model for a specific microscope dataset (Transfer Learning)

-Recall values may be low for the default stomata model when the input consists of low-quality images.
-In such cases, reseaarchers may opt to fine tune the Mask-RCNN model provided, using trasnfer learning techniques.
+Average performance may be expected for the default stomata model when the input dataset consists of low-quality images.
+In such cases, researchers may opt to fine-tune the Mask-RCNN model, using transfer learning techniques.

 The following folder structure is recommended for transfer learning tasks.
 ```